How Social Media Can Help Boost Your Organic Rankings via @CoScheduleClick To Tweet

 2. Use Social Media for Keyword ResearchKeyword research is a huge part of any SEO strategy.
 It works by uncovering the terms your audience is searching for so your content, which is optimized for the same term, can meet them in the search engine.
 One of my all time favorite tactics to employ is to research low search volume keywords to find keywords which do not get a lot of searches but are a perfect fit to intercept your prospective customer.
 Social media has a wealth of data on low search keywords you can use to determine which specific keywords you should be going after—particularly when it comes to hashtags.
 Hashtags are one of the most popular ways for people to get their content found on platforms like Twitter and Instagram.
 For SEOs, they’re not just a way to attract more people; they’re short, memorable phrases that often have organic search volume, too.
 SparkToro helps to uncover what your audience talks about online.
 Plug their suggestions into a keyword research tool like Ahrefs, and figure out whether there’s enough demand for you to create SEO content around it (which you’ll later share on social).

 3. Use Social Media Data to Create High-Quality ContentData is valuable for any digital marketing strategy—social media, SEO, and content marketing included.
 Platforms like Buzzsumo show the most popular social media content in a given industry.
 You can use those insights to improve your content, get more shares, and rank higher.
 Let’s put that into practice and say you’re writing about B2B customer service.
 Enter that term into Buzzsumo and you’ll see which type of content gets the most social shares.
-In this case, it’s behind-the-scenes looks at companies doing it well:
+In this case, it’s behind-the-scenes looks at companies doing it well: There are several ways you can use these insights to create valuable content for your SEO strategy:

 - Reference the most popular examples/case studies